How much labor pain should you expect during labor when you have an epidural? Should you expect to be pain-free?

 How does the epidural work?

 Basically, an anesthesiologist puts medication in that numbs the nerves and takes away the pain.
+It is considered regional anesthesia as your whole body will not be numbed.

-If you want more info about it — the epidural medication is injected through the epidural needle into the lower back into a specific spot. called the dural sac that surrounds the spinal nerves.
+If you want more info about it — the epidural medication is injected through the epidural needle into the lower back into a specific spot called the dural sac that surrounds the spinal nerves.
 The medication numbs those nerves and makes it so that you don’t feel as much pain.

 How much pain does the epidural take away?